 Located 21 km/13 miles from super cute white village Ronda, the Roman ruins of Acinipo showcase the remains of the small settlement of Ronda la Vieja.

-What to see at Acinipo
+What to see at Acinipo Spain?

-The main draw to visit Acinipo on a day trip from Ronda is the Roman theatre from the 1st century.
+The main draw to visiting Acinipo on a day trip from Ronda is the Roman theater from the 1st century.
 The almost entirely back wall still stands upright and you can clearly make out the lower seating area.

 Another excavated Roman ruin at Acinipo is the Roman baths.
-You can make out the lay-out of the baths and the warm and cold rooms.
+You can make out the layout of the baths and the warm and cold rooms.

 Unfortunately, the rest of the city area is not excavated at this moment.
-Since the 3rd century CE, the city declined, moving the seat of power to modern day Ronda around the 6th century CE.
+Since the 3rd century CE, the city declined, moving the seat of power to modern-day Ronda around the 6th century CE.

 Practical information to visit the Roman ruins of Acinipo

-Opening Hours: Tuesday to Saturday: 10am to 4pm, Sunday: 9am to 1pm.
-Entrance is free.
+Always check locally or call ahead for updated information.
+The entrance is free.
 As the site of Acinipo is very limited in information, you can find more detailed information and artifacts at the municipal museum in Ronda.

-Roman Ruins of Baelo Claudia near Bolonia Spain
+Roman Ruins of Baelo Claudia near Bolonia

 Looking at the map of the Cádiz province in southern Spain, I noticed the ruins sign at the town of Bolonia Spain.
 I zoomed in and found the Roman Ruins of Baelo Claudia near Bolonia.